DarkenCreature/Titan.RenderProcessor/README.md

 # Basics of rendering

-The rendering-process can simply be started by calling the "renderComponent" method on a instance of the "RenderProcessor" class.
+The rendering-process can simply be started by calling the "renderComponent" method on a instance of the "TitanRenderProcessor" class.
 The method takes in two parameters:
 - the object you want to render
 - a dataobject with the data you want to use for rendering

 The dataobject-parameter is optional (default *null*).
-If you don´t submit a dataobject to the method, the Titan RenderProcessor uses the "data"-property of the given element.
+If you don´t submit a dataobject to the method, the Titan TitanRenderProcessor uses the "data"-property of the given element.
 In case your using a queried html element, this property might raise an error, because the elements usally don´t have a "data"-property assigned.
 So in this case you have to make sure, to always provide a specific dataobject.

 If you are working with webcomponents as recommended, it is good practice, to assign the "data"-property to your webcomponent and don´t submit a other object to the RenderingProcessor.
 By doing so, you make sure the RenderingProcessor always uses the "data"-property of your webcomponents.
 This gets explained in more details later.